Harvey St Clair: Club career

 St Clair joined Chelsea as an 8-year-old, and played for their under-18 team when he was 15.
 After 12 years at the club, he turned down a new contract and instead signed for four years at Serie B side Venezia in June 2018.

 On 23 August 2018, St Clair made his senior debut for Venezia in the Coppa Italia, starting in the 1–0 home loss to Serie C side Südtirol.
 After injury ruled him out of the opening weeks of the season, St Clair made his Serie B debut on 30 October as an 88th-minute substitute for Francesco Di Mariano in a 1–0 away win over Cremonese.
 He made his first Serie B start on 30 March 2019 in a 1–1 draw away to Salernitana.

 On 2 September 2019, St Clair signed for Scottish Premiership club Kilmarnock on a season-long loan.
 He made his debut twenty days later in a 3–1 loss at holders Celtic, as a 72nd-minute substitute for Liam Millar.

-On 31 January 2022, St Clair joined Triestina on loan.
+On 31 January 2022, St Clair joined Serie C Triestina on loan.

 On 27 January 2023, St Clair moved to Vis Pesaro in Serie C and signed a contract until the end of the season.

+On 1 September 2023, he left Venezia by mutual consent.

+On 7 February 2024, St Clair signed with FC Tulsa for the 2024 USL Championship season.